-Once relegated to the bottom tier of mainstream economy cars, the Hyundai Elantra has made some epic leaps in quality and performance over the last few years.
+Once relegated to the bottom tier of mainstream economy cars, the Hyundai Elantra has made huge gains in quality and performance over the past several years.
 In addition, Hyundai piles on the standard equipment and offers an outstanding warranty to compensate for what the Elantra may lack in reputation.

-Like the Hyundai, the Nissan Sentra wasn't always at the top of its game, and sometimes got lost in the mix of competitive small cars.
-But in 2013, it got an all-new design, whipping it into prime shape.
-It has a conservative design, with mini-luxury car styling and a mature interior that would look at home in a much larger sedan.
+Like the Elantra, the Nissan Sentra wasn't always at the top of its game, and sometimes got lost in the mix of competitive small cars.
+That changed in 2013 when the current model debuted with its mini luxury-car styling and roomy, well-trimmed exterior.

 Which of these comeback kids has come back the most?